-About a dozen years ago I started to feel the theatre itch again.
+About fifteen years ago, I could deny the theatre itch no longer.
 First I wrote plays for student performers.
 Then I directed the West Coast Premiere of The Orphan Queen at the MJCC.
-I got to sing and dance in The Really Big Dance Company’s Pirate Show.
+Then I got to sing and dance in The Really Big Dance Company’s Pirate Show.

-I am also the Producer for PDX Playwright’s productions at Fertile Ground 2013. (this is a small writers group that produced readings of 19 original plays at last year’s festival.)
-I direct and accompany my original musical productions with student actors.
+I direct and accompany my student productions.
 In Portland has become the PJA Third Grade play and we’ll be at it again this year.
 I have also directed it and Even to the Western Ocean in Portland Public Schools.

-I have pieces published in VoiceCatcher 2, 3 and 4, Our Portland Story and I’m about to be published in The SOMOS Cookbook (a story/cookbook for the Society of the Muse of the Southwest.)
+I have pieces published in VoiceCatcher 2, 3 and 4, Our Portland Story and The SOMOS Cookbook (a story/cookbook for the Society of the Muse of the Southwest.)

 I have a BA in Theatre Arts and Humanities from the University of Minnesota and a JD from Lewis & Clark Law School.
 I am a member of The Dramatists Guild.